Kamala Harris says "I am not done," leaving the door open for another presidential run

 Harris initially stayed out of the spotlight after losing the 2024 race to Donald Trump, but she has been back on the airwaves in the past month to promote her new book, "107 Days," about her turbulent time as the Democratic nominee.

-Asked in her BBC interview, her first in the U.K., she spoke on whether former President Joe Biden's last-minute withdrawal from the race stymied her chance to become president.
-Harris said it was a question to which she'll never know the answer.
+Asked in her BBC interview whether former President Joe Biden's last-minute withdrawal from the race stymied her chance to become president, Harris said it was a question to which she will never know the answer.

 She said warnings she made about President Trump on the campaign trail had been proved right, calling him a "tyrant."
 She said she believed her predictions about Mr. Trump running an authoritarian government had been realized.
 Harris also called out businesses and universities for, in her view, toeing the line and bowing too easily to the president's demands.